bakito/kubexporter/README.md

-  -i, --include-kinds strings   Export only included kinds, if included kinds are defined, excluded will be ignored -n, --namespace string        If present, the namespace scope for this export -f, --output-format string    Set the output format [yaml(default), json] (default "yaml") -q, --quiet                   If enabled, output is prevented -s, --summary                 If enabled, a summary is printed -t, --target string           Set the target directory (default exports)
+  -i, --include-kinds strings   Export only included kinds, if included kinds are defined, excluded will be ignored -n, --namespace string        If present, the namespace scope for this export -f, --output-format string    Set the output format [yaml(default), json] (default "yaml") -p, --progress                If enabled, the progress bar is shown -q, --quiet                   If enabled, output is prevented -s, --summary                 If enabled, a summary is printed -t, --target string           Set the target directory (default exports)